 Police reports show Gugsa had Father Hailu trespassed from the church’s property.
 Similarly, the bishop, who oversees Holy Trinity’s spiritual practice, was banned from the church’s property a week later when he came to discuss Father Hailu’s firing with the parish council.

 Julian Wright, the church’s lawyer, said the bishop was told he could only come and pray at the church.
 He was not allowed to come on church property, Wright said, unless he promised that he would not discuss Father Hailu’s firing.
+“We advised the bishop that if you’re coming from an improper purpose you’ll be trespassing,” Wright explained.
+“You’re not invited to come and do that.”

 Church dispute in court